mrporterphysics/mrporterphysics.github.io/Presentations/ES Presentations/weather/weatherslids.md

 <!--
 PHASE GOAL: Students apply unit content to severe storms and construct an evidence-based argument about climate change impacts.
+NYSSLS: HS-ESS3-5 — "make valid and reliable scientific claims" about climate change and "associated future impacts to Earth systems."
+Also pulls HS-ESS2-4 (energy flow & climate).
 This is where everything we've learned converges.
 -->